Cisco N9300 Series Smart Switches FAQ

 Q. What is Cisco Hypershield?

-A. Cisco Hypershield is a distributed, AI-native security architecture that embeds security wherever it needs to be: in every software component of every application running on the network, on every server, and in public- or private-cloud deployments.
+A. Cisco Hypershield is a distributed security architecture that embeds security wherever it needs to be: in every software component of every application running on the network, on every server, and in public or private cloud deployments.
 It is a subscription-based software product that sits on top of the hardware with enforcement points that are workload- and network-based across public- or private- cloud deployments.
 The Cisco N9300 Series Smart Switch will be a network-based enforcer for Hypershield.

 Hypershield is uniquely architected to implement an intent-based policy model that is centralized and easy to manage.
-No matter the form factor or location of the enforcement point, the policy being enforced is organized at a central location by Hypershield’s cloud-based management console, Cisco Security Cloud Control.
+No matter the form factor or location of the enforcement point, the policy being enforced is controlled by Hypershield’s on-premises controller, manageable through its on-premises UI, an API, or the cloud-based security console, Cisco Security Cloud Control (SCC).

-Q. Why are we introducing the Cisco N9300 Series Smart Switch now?
+Q. Why the Cisco N9300 Series Smart Switch?

-A. The integration of Cisco ® next-generation ASICs and AMD’s high-performance DPUs is a significant advancement for modern data centers.
+A. The integration of Cisco’s next-generation Silicon One ASICs and AMD’s high-performance DPUs is a significant advancement for modern data centers.
 This combination addresses the dual demands of high network performance and comprehensive security.
-By embedding security enforcement directly on the switch, the need for complex routing to external devices and reliance on CPU-intensive agents is minimized.
+By embedding security enforcement directly on the switch, the need for complex routing to external devices that impose a performance tax, or the reliance on CPU-intensive agents is minimized.
 This approach streamlines network operations, leading to enhanced performance and reliability while also reducing overall costs.
 Such a solution allows data center operators to manage workloads more efficiently, ensuring that security measures do not impede network speed or functionality.
-This innovation is particularly beneficial because data centers will continue to evolve and face increasing demands for speed, security, and cost-effectiveness.
+This innovation is particularly beneficial as data centers continue to evolve and face increasing demands for speed, security, and cost-effectiveness.

 Q. What are the first capabilities supported on a Cisco N9300 Series Smart Switch?

-A. While DPUs are designed to be highly programmable and capable of supporting a wide range of services, of applications, our initial focus is on enhancing internal segmentation capabilities.
-Specifically, we are integrating Cisco Hypershield with the initial Cisco N9300 Series Smart Switches to provide protections in key areas such as the cloud-edge, zone-based segmentation, and Data Center Interconnect (DCI).
+A. While DPUs are designed to be highly programmable and capable of supporting a wide range of services, or applications, our initial focus is on enhancing east/west segmentation capabilities.
+Specifically, we are integrating Cisco Hypershield with the initial Cisco N9300 Series Smart Switches to provide protections in key areas such as fabric-wide L3/L4 stateful segmentation, zone-based segmentation, Data Center Interconnect (DCI) with integrated routing, segmentation and encryption, and secure hybrid-cloud connectivity at the cloud-edge.
 This approach will offer a highly scalable and secure infrastructure for hybrid-cloud environments.

 Q. What are the key products in the family of Cisco N9300 Series Smart Switches?

-A. Currently, the two (2) products in the Cisco N9300 Series Smart Switches family are described in the table below:
+A. Currently, the two (2) products in the Cisco N9300 Series Smart Switches family are described in Table 1:

 Table 1.
 Cisco N9300 Series Smart Switches